anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When in doubt, tell the truth.
+Quote: Wisdom begins in wonder.

-By: Mark Twain
+By: Socrates